Visit your forestVisitor information, walks & directions

 The best way to experience the Forest is to follow one of the waymarked walks.
 There are gentle one-and-a-half-mile strolls, perfect for families with young children.
-Or for a longer trail, follow our Dorsington Wood waymarked route which is 3.5 miles – taking in stunning views across some of the newly planted woodland. .
+Or for a longer trail, follow our Founder’s Walk which is 4 miles – taking in stunning views across some of the newly planted woodland.

 At the Spernal end of the Forest, Haydon Way Wood offers public access and our first accessible trail can be found at Morgrove Coppice.
 Wild Wood hosts our school groups, providing somewhere to come and enjoy learning more about the natural world.
 And to have some proper fun in the woods!